MSHSL asks state to adjust mask requirements for spring competition

 Currently, masks must be worn in team sports such as baseball, softball and lacrosse.

-Individual sports performed outside that allow people to maintain distance from others, such as golf and tennis, are lower risk for transmission of SARS-CoV-2.
-A cloth face covering is not necessary for athletes participating in these outdoor individual sports if the athletes can stay at least six feet away from others, direction from MDH states.
+Individual sports performed outside that allow people to maintain distance from others, such as golf and tennis, are lower risk for transmission of COVID-19.
+A cloth face covering is not necessary for athletes participating in these outdoor individual sports if the athletes can stay at least 6 feet away from others, direction from MDH states.

 The MSHSL is asking for these adjustments: